jocarthaens/a-simple-game/README.md

 # A Simple Game

-This is a simple raindrop game made from an old tutorial on creating a first game with **libGDX** game framework, and developed using **Eclipse IDE**.
+This is a simple raindrop game made from an old introductory tutorial on creating a game with **libGDX** game framework, and developed using **Eclipse IDE**.
 Press left and right arrow keys to move the bucket in order to get as much water drops as possible.

 ## **Setup Instructions**